alivepool/SwipeOptions/README.md

 > The Sample app and Framework is tested only on simulator as a real device was not available for testing.
 Not tested with lower deployment target version.

+> Have added hint swipe implementation, but not working as expected.
+Needs more debugging.

 ## Screenshots